-Australia greatly values its close historical, political, economic, development and people-to-people links with the island countries and territories of the Pacific.
+Australia greatly values its close historical, political, economic, development, security and people-to-people links with the island countries and territories of the Pacific.
 Australia works closely with Pacific island countries to support economic growth, stability, and sustainable development.
 Australia’s defence cooperation with many of the Pacific island countries contributes to protecting their vast maritime resources and enhances regional security.

 Australia is a founding member and active participant in the key political and technical organisations in the Pacific which have emerged in recent decades to deal with issues specific to the region.
 These organisations are outlined below.